Quasithermal GeV neutrinos from neutron-loaded magnetized outflows in core-collapse supernovae: spectra and light curves: Neutrino production and detection prospects

 In the case of IceCube-Upgrade, the effective areas for all neutrino flavors are taken from Ref.~\cite{Clark:2015idz}.
 It should be noted that the $\nu_\tau$ effective area is lower than $\nu_e$ and $\nu_\mu$ areas at all energies.
 For KM3Net-ORCA, the effective volumes $V_{\rm eff}$ for $\nu_e$ and $\nu_\mu$ charged current (CC) interactions are available, which can be converted to $A_{\rm eff}$ using

 where $\sigma^{\rm CC}$ is the CC interaction cross section, $N_A$ is Avogadro's constant and $\rho$ is the water density.

 The neutrino energy threshold in HK is $100\,{\rm MeV}$ for FC events.
 IceCube-Upgrade and KM3Net-ORCA have energy thresholds of $\approx 3\,{\rm GeV}$.
 Within the $0.1-10\,{\rm GeV}$ neutrino energy range, the main background is due to atmospheric neutrinos.
-We use the Honda flux as given in Refs.~\cite{Honda:2006qj,Honda:2015fha} for all three detectors.
-We address the impact of solar modulation in Section \ref{Sec6}.
+We adopt the atmospheric neutrino flux model by Honda et al. (2011)~\citep{HKKM11} (henceforth, the HKKM flux) to calculate the atmospheric background rates in all three detectors (see Ref.~\cite{Super-Kamiokande:2015qek} for the comparison with SK atmospheric neutrino flux measurements).
+We use the angle-averaged HKKM flux in Fig. 7 of Ref.~\cite{Super-Kamiokande:2015qek}.
+We address the impacts of solar modulation in Section~\ref{Sec6}.

-Based on our observation that all neutrinos are emitted within $t_{\rm thin}$, we can choose it as the observational time window.
-Hence, we multiply the Honda flux by $t_{\rm thin} = 70\,{\rm s}$ to obtain a time-integrated flux which can be integrated over solid angle and be inserted in Eq. \eqref{NEvts} to estimate the number of background events.
+Based on our choice $\Delta T = t_{\rm thin}$, we multiply the HKKM flux by $t_{\rm thin} = 70\,{\rm s}$ to obtain a time-integrated background flux which can be integrated over solid angle and be inserted in Eq.~\eqref{NEvts} to estimate the number of background events.
 We find 0.27, 0.43 and 0.77 events per 70 seconds in HK, KM3Net-ORCA and IceCube-Upgrade, respectively.

-The total number of neutrino events with energies $E_\nu>100\,{\rm MeV}$ for each of the three detectors is summarized in Table \ref{NuEventsTable}.
+The total number of neutrino events with energies $E_\nu>100\,{\rm MeV}$ for each of the three detectors is summarized in Table~\ref{NuEventsTable}.
 The biggest difference between different PNS parameters is the neutron luminosity, which is also reflected in the number of events.

-In Fig. \ref{EventContours} we show the number of events in HK.
+In Fig.~\ref{EventContours} we show the number of events in HK.
 The corresponding number of background events is 0.27.
 From this background we can derive the sensitivity, defined as the average $90\%$ CL Feldman-Cousins upper limit \cite{Feldman:1997qc}.
 For HK, this limit is $\mathcal{N}<2.51$, represented by the dashed blue curve.
-The empty white region in Fig. \ref{EventContours} corresponds to $\mathcal{N}<0.1$.
+The empty white region in Fig.~\ref{EventContours} corresponds to $\mathcal{N}<0.1$.
 Here, the pion production threshold is reached close to $t_{\rm thin}$ or later, when $L_n$ is already low.
-There are also cases for which the threshold is not reached before neutron decoupling takes place, resulting in no quasithermal neutrinos (see Table \ref{NuEventsTable}).
+There are also cases for which the threshold is not reached before neutron decoupling takes place, resulting in no quasithermal neutrinos (see Table~\ref{NuEventsTable}).